Insurance for NDIS Providers

 Public Liability Insurance for an NDIS provider will extend to cover you for the legal impacts and costs if a third party suffers from injuries, or property damage as a result of your teams negligence.
 Your employees and volunteers can be included within this cover.For example, your clients could be injured whilst out on social outings, playing group sports, enjoying recreational activities or attending local events and festivals.A Public Liability Insurance policy can pay the legal and defence costs if such claim was brought against you.
 Damages for compensation can also be awarded against you, in which a Public Liability Insurance can cover these costs.

-What's standardly excluded under Public Liability Insurance?
+What is standardly excluded under Public Liability Insurance?

 Events that occur outside of your policy dates

-Injuries to your employees
+Injuries to your employees — covered under workers compensation instead

-Asbestos and Pollution Liability
+Asbestos and pollution liability

-Damages caused by your motor vehicles
+Damages caused by your motor vehicles — requires separate motor cover

 Intentional and deliberate acts